wallstersson/ukth-appinn-containerapps-orderapi/solution1.md

 <details>
   <summary>Azure PowerShell</summary>

-If you are using Azure PowerShell on Linux (using Codespaces for instance) you need to install Bicep CLI Run the following commands in _Bash_:
+If you are using Azure PowerShell on Linux (using Codespaces for instance) you need to install Bicep CLI Run the following commands in _Bash_

  ```bash
  # Fetch the latest Bicep CLI binary